Shivamshrivaastava/Task_Flow/README.md

 - **UI/UX**
   - Modern responsive design using **TailwindCSS**
-  - Sidebar navigation (desktop left / mobile bottom)
+  - Sidebar navigation
-  - Gradient branding with TaskFlow logo
+  - TaskFlow logo
   - Loading, empty, and error states handled

 ### ⭐ Bonus
 - Dashboard with **task stats** (Total, Todo, In Progress, Done, Completion %).
-- Calendar integration → hover on a date to see tasks (translated).
+- Calendar integration → hover on a date to see tasks.
 - Profile/Settings page with feature highlights.
-- Mobile-friendly polish (bottom nav, safe padding).
+- Mobile-friendly polish.

 ---